Getting out of Debt

 $375

-Now, using the extra money you identified—$200, in this example—increase the minimum payment on your lowest debt.
-Remember, continue to make the minimum payment on all other debt!
+Next, using the extra money you identified—$200, in this example—increase the minimum payment on your lowest debt.
+Remember to continue making the required minimum payment on all other debt.
 Here’s what that looks like.

 Creditor